RocketCommunicationsInc/astro-uxds/_content/components/accordion.md

 Accordions are currently being revamped for a future release.
 The following legacy page is provided for reference.
 :::

-Cortney An Accordion is a device which presents a hierarchical set of items in which only a single branch of that hierarchy may be exposed at one time.
+Cortney Robinson An Accordion is a device which presents a hierarchical set of items in which only a single branch of that hierarchy may be exposed at one time.

 ## Rules of Thumb